LinaSachuk/SuperHeroes/README.md

 ![Screenshot](Screenshots/5.png)

-7.  data virtualization (created a Flask Application)
+7.  data virtualization (created a Flask Application).
+Get the Best 50 SuperHero Movies , connected each movie to the SuperHero and displayed them next to each other in the app.

 ![Screenshot](Screenshots/1.png)